MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 <sup>*</sup> *For Arm-based devices, Windows 11 is the minimum supported version.*

-To run Office LTSC 2024, your device should have at least a 1.1 GHz, 2-core processor, 4 GB of RAM, 4 GB of available disk space, and a display with a resolution of 1280 x 768 (64-bit Office required for 4K and higher).
+Your device needs at least a 1.1 GHz, two-core processor, 4 GB of RAM, 4 GB of available disk space, and a display with a resolution of 1280 x 768 to run Office LTSC 2024.
+A 64-bit version of Office is required for 4K and higher resolutions

 For detailed system requirements, see [System requirements for Microsoft 365 and Office](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources#areaheading-oce1c3).